 The Non-Thesis Track Internship Option is a 30 hour degree: 27 hours of coursework, 3 hours of WGST 5850 (Internship Hours), and written comprehensive examinations (taken during the student's last long semester of enrollment).

-After meeting with the WGST Program Director to determine expectations regarding the completion of an internship, the student assumes responsibility for securing an internship position that will augment their professional goals aligned with the master's degree in Women's and Gender Studies.
+After meeting with the WGST Program Director, Dr. Alicia Re Cruz, to determine expectations regarding the completion of an internship, the student assumes responsibility for securing an internship position that will augment their professional goals aligned with the master's degree in Women's and Gender Studies.
 When the student has secured a position, they should prepare an internship proposal and submit it to the WGST Program Director along with contact information for the organizational supervisor of the internship.
 Once the WGST Program Director approves the internship, the student enrolls in WGST 5850 under the section number of the WGST Program Director.
 The internship should be completed during the semester in which the student is enrolled.
 When the internship is completed, the Major Professor assigns a grade ("A," "B," "C," etc.).

 Although internships are meant to be adaptive to the individual degree aspirations of each student, the baseline expectations for students pursuing the internship option are as follows: